 2- Mental health conversations focus a lot on treatment, not prevention.

-And this is exactly a key learning we came to: when we talk about mental health, we do not talk about “health”, we talk about “disease”.
-It is something quite common in medicine in general, where much of the conversation rests on treatment of identifiable symptoms.
+And this is exactly a key learning we came to: when we talk about mental health, we do not talk about “health”.
+We talk about “disease”.
+This is quite common in medicine in general, where treatment focuses on identifiable symptoms.

-The other side of that story is that the vagueness of mental health as a term often minimizes the experience of those with severe conditions that really require treatment and care.
+The other side of that story is that the vagueness of mental health as a term often minimizes the experience of people with severe conditions that really need treatment and care.

 3- Technology and social media to date are not optimized for mental health.